genomicsclass/book/pages/matrix_operations.md

 #### The transpose

 The transpose is an operation that simply changes columns to rows.
-We use either a $$\top$$ to denote a transpose.
+We use a $$\top$$ to denote a transpose.
 The technical definition is as follows: if X is as we defined it above, here is the transpose which will be $$p\times N$$:

 $$